phip1611/fraction_list_fmt_align/README.md

 If you want to write multiple fraction numbers of different lengths to the terminal or a file in an aligned/formatted way.

+## Difference to `std::fmt`
+* This is more flexible than `println!()/format!()` because it adjusts to a dynamic precision over multiple lines.
+* This removes unnecessary zeroes, i.e. "0.000" will become "0"

 ## How to use
 ```rust
 use fraction_list_fmt_align::{fmt_align_fraction_strings, FractionNumber, fmt_align_fractions};